saimanish2002/options-strat-payoff/README.md

 Hey there, welcome to the app!
 Below you will find the walkthrough of the app's functions below along with some tips for users.

-## 📧 IF YOU FIND THE WEB-APP USEFUL, PLEASE CONNECT WITH ME !
+## 📧 If you find the web-app useful, please connect with me !

 Linkedin URL: https://www.linkedin.com/in/saimanish-prabhakar-3074351a0/

-Email: simonboibiz@gmail.com

 ## 🌟 WALKTHROUGH